-Whereas machine such as the Moccamaster and Bodum Bistro brought their water to temperature seemingly in a matter of seconds, the Behmor Brazen let its water boil for several minutes in the water chamber (which we found unsettling in and of itself) before any extraction took place.
+Whereas machines such as the Moccamaster and Bodum Bistro brought their water to temperature seemingly in a matter of seconds, the Behmor Brazen let its water boil for several minutes in the water chamber (which we found unsettling in and of itself) before any extraction took place.

 Our least expensive model, the Black & Decker DCM600B retailing for a mere $19.99, made claims, though nonspecific, about achieving an ideal brewing temperature.
 We doubt this model can sustain an ideal brewing temperature the way other models can, since the resulting cups tended to be rather unnuanced.
 This model is small and the closest to a “typical” coffee maker of any on our list, but even so, it produced a cup that, at least, rivaled the Cuisineart.
 Although these cups were the least complex of all the cups we tasted, it didn’t tend toward bitter, as cups from other machines did.
 It’s certainly not flashy, but it got the job done for around twenty bucks.